New kidney transplant approach could eliminate need for lifelong immune drugs, doctors say

 Fully functioning kidneys and immune systems are allowing Kruz and Paizlee Davenport to experience life in ways that were previously impossible.

-"They actually get to gFollow NBC HEALTH on Twitter & Facebook. hnksgiving and Christmas with our family," Davenport said.
-"It brings so much joy to my heart to watch them actually get to be kids."
+“They actually get to go to birthday parties, to Thanksgiving and Christmas with our family,” Davenport said.
+“It brings so much joy to my heart to watch them actually get to be kids.”

 Follow NBC HEALTH on Twitter & Facebook.